The University's response to the Prevent Duty

 Our response to the duty is being overseen by the Prevent Consultation Group.
 The Group is chaired by the University Secretary and includes colleagues from Leeds University Union (LUU), Student Support, the Chaplaincy and the Equality Service.

-Further information on the Prevent agenda is available on the Safe Campus Communities website.
+Information on the Prevent agenda is also available on the Safe Campus Communities website.